 Denver Empirical Justice Institute Spring 2017 Speaker Series

-The Denver Empirical Justice Institute (DEJI), Colorado Trial Lawyers Association (CTLA) and Leventhal Puga, P.C. are proud to host a prominent speaker at Denver Law this spring.
+The Denver Empirical Justice Institute (DEJI), Colorado Trial Lawyers Association (CTLA) and Leventhal Puga, P.C. were proud to host two prominent speakers at Denver Law in the spring of 2017.

 Shari Diamond, J.D., Ph.D